Logo on colored background

 visual theme: light

-06 Validation: Physical Buck Testing
+05 Physical Buck Testing

 Due to the 4-month development cycle not allowing multiple iterations on production vehicles, we partnered with Unity to build the Physical Buck (cabin simulator) for high-frequency prototype validation, differentiating parked vs. driving contexts.